thunderbird89/esf/stories/story-knock-knock.md

 > "Sixty-one operational.
 We've lost twenty-seven over the past three hours.
 Most are rotating through resupply at Jovian Shipyards, but the cycle time means we've only got about forty fighters in the engagement zone at any given moment."

 Sixty-one operational.
-Chen remembered when Earth's squadrons had arrived—fresh, eager, untested.
+Chen remembered when Earth's squadrons had arrived - fresh, eager, untested.
 Eighty-eight Talons total.
 Now they were down to sixty-one, and that number kept dropping.

 Every fifteen or twenty minutes, another icon would blink out on the tactical display.
 A Ryzak interceptor would get a lucky shot.
 A destroyer's point defense would track just fast enough.
 A pilot would make a mistake, push too hard, misjudge a vector.